 Race equality in higher education has been high on the agenda this year and in several mainstream articles Black academics have been articulating the issues from our own perspectives and advancing solutions.
 We will continue to assert our right to influence policies that have social and economic consequences for our communities as well as for career development.

 The second point to make is that whilst my pursuit of racial justice took priority over my doctoral thesis for a few months, in fact there is no clear separation of the two objectives.
 Advancing new ways of understanding African Caribbean people in the UK lies at the heart of my thesis.
 Therefore many of the theories and conceptual frameworks that are applicable in the race equality arena are equally applicable to my media and cultural studies thesis.

 When I returned to working full-time on my thesis at the beginning of October 2013 I felt empowered and had a much sharper critical focus.
 I completed three major chapters within two months and won an award at a media and politics conference in November 2013 for a research paper based on one of my chapters.
 My thesis is richer for the time I devoted to racial justice and apparently so too is the discipline.

 All too often issues of race within the academe are marginalised and research that acknowledges the impact of race within many areas of human existence is unexplored and under-valued.

-The critical studies that expose white racial power and privilege or that have emancipatory aims are often undertaken by us.
-Challenging the dominance of European epistemologies helps to generate new levels of understanding that informs and promotes activism at different levels of society that over time can lead to social change.
+The critical studies that expose White racial power and privilege or that have emancipatory aims are often undertaken by us.
+Challenging the dominance of European epistemologies helps to generate new levels of understanding that inform and promote activism at different levels of society that over time, can lead to social change.